jonlpersson/ed-latimore/site/_posts/2021-09-23-how-not-to-be-shy-around-girls.md

 tags:
   - dating-and-relationships
 description: >-
   Get nervous and twitchy around women?
-This is how to stop being shy around girls
+You're not alone.
+In this article, I'll show you how to stop being shy around girls and be an interesting guy.
 image: /assets/images/posts/how-to-not-be-shy-around-girls.jpg
 ---
 Let's get to the heart of what shyness really is…